kateul/Visual-Explanations-for-Spatio-temporal-Networks/README.md

 # Visual-Explanations-for-Spatio-temporal-Networks

-Hi, here I am storing all the articles and works that are related to explainable artificial intelligence and video data :hugs:
+Hi, here I am storing all the articles and works that are related to explainable artificial intelligence and video data, in particular, in the field of phase recognition of surgical operations :hugs:

 ## **XAI in Videos**

+**Repositories**

 :desktop_computer: Repositories CNN

-Base: TeCNO: Surgical Phase Recognition with Multi-Stage Temporal Convolutional Networks [Article](https://arxiv.org/pdf/2003.10751.pdf) [GitHub](https://github.com/tobiascz/TeCNO)

 1. [Visually explaining 3D-CNN predictions for video classification with an adaptive occlusion sensitivity analysis](https://github.com/uchiyama33/AOSA)
    Model R3D [3D-ResNets-PyTorch](https://github.com/kenshohara/3D-ResNets-PyTorch)